About the Magnes

 Offering an opportunity to earn academic credit and gain experience in the arts

-Join The Magnes Team
+Join the Magnes Team

 The Magnes Collection of Jewish Art and Life is a public-facing museum on the University of California, Berkeley campus that conducts research, presents programming, and develops original exhibitions sourced from its collections of art, objects, texts, and music.
 The Magnes offers a dynamic environment that values creativity, teamwork and collaboration both within the museum and campus-wide.